ahstat/ahstat.github.io/_posts/2014-1-11-Topography.md

 *Mars*
-![Mars with about 70% of the surface covered by water]({{site.baseurl}}/images/2014-1-11-Topography/mars1436.png) We can observe the remarkable <a title="Watered Mars" href="http://math.univ-lyon1.fr/homes-www/huet/documents/2-topography/astres/sorties1920/mars1436.png" target="_blank">Martian dichotomy</a> and find:
+![Mars with about 70% of the surface covered by water]({{site.baseurl}}/images/2014-1-11-Topography/mars1436.png) We can observe the remarkable Martian dichotomy and find:
 <ul>
 	<li>the <a title="Valles Marineris wiki page" href="http://en.wikipedia.org/wiki/Valles_Marineris" target="_blank">Valles Marineris</a> canyon on the right of the map (near the <a title="Tharsis volcanic plateau wiki page" href="http://en.wikipedia.org/wiki/Tharsis" target="_blank">Tharsis volcanic plateau</a>),</li>
 	<li>the <a title="Olympus Mons wiki page" href="http://en.wikipedia.org/wiki/Olympus_Mons" target="_blank">Olympus Mons</a>, an alone snow-covered island close to Tharsis,</li>
 	<li>the <a title="Hellas Planitia wiki page" href="http://en.wikipedia.org/wiki/Hellas_Planitia" target="_blank">Hellas Planitia</a> impact crater on the left of the map.</li>
 </ul>

-Disclaimer: those maps have been designed for entertainment and this post does not pretend to be a scientific production.

-Related posts:
+**Related posts**
 <ul>
 	<li><a title="Flood simulation" href="http://flood.firetree.net/" target="_blank">Flood simulation from 0m to 60m</a> and the related <a title="Flood simulation blog post" href="http://blog.firetree.net/2006/05/18/more-about-flood-maps/" target="_blank">blog post</a>.</li>
 	<li><a title="If all the ice melted" href="http://ngm.nationalgeographic.com/2013/09/rising-seas/if-ice-melted-map" target="_blank">If all the ice melted</a> from National Geographic.</li>